tinyplex/tinybase/site/guides/1_the_basics/5_listening_to_stores.md

 - Listen to a Row with the addRowListener method.
 - Listen to Cell Ids with the addCellIdsListener method.
 - Listen to a Cell with the addCellListener method.

-- Listen to invalid Cells with the addInvalidCellListener method.
+You can also listen to attempts to write invalid data to a Value with the addInvalidValueListener method, and to a Cell with the addInvalidCellListener method.

-You can also listen to attempts to write invalid data to a Cell with the addInvalidCellListener method.
+Let's start with the simplest type of listener, addTablesListener, which listens to changes to any tabular data in the Store.
+Firstly, let's set up some simple

-Let's start with the simplest type of listener, addTablesListener, which listens to changes in the whole Store.
-Firstly, let's set up some simple data:
+data:

 ```js
 const store = createStore().setTables({